| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

 Investigation of the potential vapor intrusion pathway was completed by EPA in 2009.
 No unacceptable risks were identified with this pathway; however, because low levels of site-related VOCs were detected in indoor air, it was recommended that this pathway be reassessed in the next five-year review (2013).
+Follow-up sampling was performed in 2013.
+No VOCs were detected in the indoor air sampling.

 Links to Other Site Information